 There’s no direct bus going to Luang Prabang from Sapa.
 It will be a series of bus transfers and a very short boat ride in Mhuang Khua.
 If you want to minimize the overland transfers, you have the option of booking cheap flights to Luang Prabang from Hanoi.
-So from Sapa, you take a bus to Lao Cai and then a train from Lao Cai to Hanoi.
+You can stay at Hanoi for the night.
+Hanoi hotel booking is made easy by travel websites.
+Or from Sapa, you take a bus to Lao Cai and then a train from Lao Cai to Hanoi.

 For this trip, we booked our minivan transfer at Sapa Tourism Council which you’ll see near the open park.
 One ticket cost 240,000 Dong or approximately $12.
 The cost was pretty much the same as what the other travel agencies were offering.

 We were not that cramped inside the van and there were only around 14-15 passengers although we were not that comfortable either.
 Bear in mind though that I travelled (May 18) in the low season and you might experience a different situation if you travel during high season.

 There were a lot of bags and other stuff that made it a little uncomfortable.
 Luckily, we were seated at the back and had more space compare to other passengers.
 The bus ride left at around 8AM and took around eight hours to reach Dien Bien Phu.

 Tip: Bring food and water but don’t eat nor drink much.
 You don’t want to stop the bus just to run to the nearest toilet (you’re lucky, if there’s any), do you?

 Upon arrival in Dien Bien Phu, I immediately bought a ticket that would take us to Mhuang Khua in Laos.
 The bus ticket cost around 100,000 Dong or roughly $5 per person.
 The bus though departs every 5:30AM and we booked a hostel where we could spend the night.